 - 3 celery stalks, cut into 2 inch long pieces (it’s not in the photo because I didn’t have any on hand but traditionally, we always used it)

-- 2 1/2 - 3 cups beef stock
+- 2 ½ – 3 cups (1301 ml) low-sodium beef stock or broth

 - 2 curry cubes, see notes section below